LoupVaillant/Monocypher-Handshake/SECURITY_ANALYSIS.md

 compromise _LR_ later, they won't be able to guess _AK2_, and won't be able to interpret the MAC.

-If _ES_ is a low order point, the shared secrets, and therefore _K2_ _AK2_, will be known constants.
+If _ES_ is a low order point, the shared secrets will be known constants, and so will _K2_ and _AK2_.
 The MAC will be independent from _LR_, and won't leak the identity of the recipient.

 If _ES_ comes from the attacker, the tag will leak the identity of the recipient (the attacker has to try all known public keys to get to the